kattakatkatherine/snake/README.md

-# snake
+# Snake
-A snake game in C.
+A snake game in C using ncurses.<br>Use WASD or ,AOE to control the snake and eat the apples!